Tokyo Travel Guide

 - Ueno Park: flexible for walking, museums nearby, and easy pairing with Asakusa.

-- Shibuya Crossing + surrounding streets: one of the best free city-energy experiences anywhere.
+- Shibuya Crossing + surrounding streets: one of the strongest free city-energy experiences anywhere.

 - Harajuku and Omotesando wandering: strong for street scenes, shopping, and casual people-watching.